rtyle/artlight/README.md

 Press in pin sockets and solder from the bottom.
 Mount nixie tubes and place PCB on acrylic pedestals.

+*WARNING*: The nixie tubes run at 170 volts.
+To reduce exposure, do not plug in until tubes are mounted and PCB is placed on acrylic pedestals.

 ### Wall Clock Construction

 The microprocessor board is mounted on the back of the art with its luminosity sensor peeking through a hole drilled in the center.